 - Expiration awareness: some organizations may have a hard time keeping track of certificate expiration dates, leading to oversights and potential issues in security.
 It’s important to implement good certificate management practices, including automated reminders.

 - Certificate chain issues: renewing a certificate may involve updating the entire certificate chain, including intermediate and root certificates.
-Misconfigurations in the chain can lead to trust issues, so organizations have to ensure that the renewed certificate chain is correctly configured and compatible with major browsers.
+Security misconfigurations in the chain can lead to trust issues, so organizations have to ensure that the renewed certificate chain is correctly configured and compatible with major browsers.

 - Change in validation requirements: changes in domain ownership or organizational details may require revalidation during certificate renewal, leading to delays.
 We suggest renewing certificates at least a week before expiration.